mate-academy/layout_stars/readme.md

 - The number of atcive (yellow) stars should be different for all 6 blocks depending on modifier class
   - The first block (with just `stars` class) don't have active stars
   - The other 5 blocks have exactly N fisrt stars active where N is a numbers in an additional css class (modifier) `stars--N`
-- Each star in a block shold have a class `stars__star` and no extra classes or inline styles
+- Each star in a block should have a class `stars__star` and no extra classes or inline styles
   - The star size is fixed (see in the design)
   - The distance between the stars is also fixed
   - Use `display: flex` for the `stars` block to avoid an issue with extra spaces between individual stars